Home

 Upcoming Projects:

-Earlier this year Darren completed the first draft of a new $10m feature film commission based on a novel.
+Earlier this year Darren completed the first draft of a new $10m feature film commission based on a novel, set in Holland.
 The producer is now confirming cast and HODs, before moving fully into pre-production.
 More news to follow.

 The radio Sit-Com BOW TiE, written by Darren Rapier and Stuart Murdoch, had a successful table-read and is now out to tender.